dialpad/dialtone-legacy/docs/utilities/flex/align-items.md

 ---
 title: Align items
-desc: Utilities for setting how an element's is aligned along an element's cross axis.
+description: Utilities for setting how an element's is aligned along an element's cross axis.
 ---

 ## Stretch